IteeUkpe/ansible-nms-nap-compiler/README.md

 Ansible NGINX NMS-App-Protect Compiler Role
 =========

-This ansible role helps in installing Nginx App Protect Compiler on NGINX Instance Manager.
+This ansible role helps in installing a Configuration Management for App Protect Compiler which is a feature in NGINX Instance Manager Module.
+With Configuration Management for App Protect WAF, you can configure WAF security policies in a single location and push your configurations out to one, some, or all of your NGINX App Protect WAF instances.
 Requirements
 ------------
-1. NGINX Management Suite License Files
+1. NGINX Management Suite License
-2. NGINX Ansible Role (nginxinc.nginx)
+2. NGINX OSS or NGINX Plus
-3. Ansible Role NGINX Management Suite (nginxinc.nginx)
+3. NGINX Management Suite
+4. A supporting operating system and architecture

 NGINX Management Suite Certificate Files
 ------------